Craigends Yew: The tree

 The Ancient Tree Inventory records the Craigends Yew as tree number 31486.
 Layering yews differ from the standard growth form in that their branches grow in a pendulous fashion and upon contacting the soil level they root, a process called 'layering' and they may also send up new vertical stems.
 The central trunk will eventually die and the clones will continue to grow resulting in an increasing circumference and eventually a hollow centre.
 As layering is not a process involving sexual reproduction the new plants are clones of the parent tree and all of the new individuals formed have identical DNA with each other and the parent.

 Estimates for the tree's age are for 600 to 700 years.
 The clonal grove has achieved a second row of branch layering and the crown has reached a circumference of 328ft or 100m.
 The parent tree has a girth of 27ft or 8.86m at 30cm.

 The tree has a number of epiphytes such as ferns, ivy, liverworts, lichens and mosses that are encouraged by the high humidity maintained by the leaf cover of this evergreen species, supplemented by occasional flooding by the river.
 The condition of the tree is that it has a hollowing trunk, many water pockets in the branch angles, holes in the main trunk, decaying branches in the crown and rotting wood on the ground.
 A number of dormant buds on the horizontal branches are producing vertical growth of branches of varying sizes.

 The tree lies just off a public footpath and it can also be viewed from the path through the park on the opposite side of the River Gryffe.
 It has been subjected to a degree of vandalism in the past, but in 2018 a conservation programme removed several trees from within the grove to reduce shading and cleared much of the surrounding scrub vegetation to improve access.
 The tree grove is in good health and has space to expand further on two sides as a housing estate fence confines it to the east and the River Gryffe does so to the north.
 It is possible to enter as a path has been cut through with only minor damage to the grove itself.

 Growth forms of yew trees

 A very rare growth form is where the original parent tree forms a grove through the roots, rather than the stems, throw up clonal trees as suckers as with the Clan Fraser tree at Stratherrick near Fort Augustus.
+A typical yew tree growth form is the Defynnog Yew in Powys, Wales.